Skip to main content

 The daily water requirements for dust suppression were high – sometimes reaching up to 300,000 litres per day – and it still wasn’t enough to keep dust levels under control.

-“Like so many mining operations that use only water to control dust, they were stuck in a cycle where they had to keep applying water, but that water would destabilise the road, forcing them to rework the surface more often,” explains Alexander McHaffie, General Manager at Bind-X.
+“Like so many mining operations that use only water to control dust, they were stuck in a cycle where they had to keep applying water, but that water would destabilise the road, forcing them to rework the surface more often,” explains JC Le Roux, Head of Business Development at Bind-X.

 In addition to the strain on water resources, the repeated watering cycles caused road deterioration, increasing maintenance costs and reducing vehicle cycle times.

-“The type of iron ore dust there is extremely fine and when it plumes you can’t see five metres in front of you,” says McHaffie.
+“The type of iron ore dust there is extremely fine and when it plumes you can’t see five metres in front of you,” says Le Roux.
 “Dust fallout significantly reduced visibility during material hauling, occasionally causing delays and lowering cycle times.”

 A biological dust control approach